noahehall/theBookOfNoah/0current/apitech.md

     - 405 method not allowed:
     - 406 not acceptable:
     - 407 proxy authentication required:
+      - indicates the request was rejected because it lacks valid auth credentials for a proxy server that is between the client and the server that can access the requested resource
+      - always include a `Proxy-Authenticate` header containing information on how to authorize
     - 408 request timeout:
     - 409 conflict:
     - 410 gone: